 Cardinal Richelieu is reputed to have asked the question: “If God forbade drinking, would He have made wine so good?”
 Nowhere is this more true than in the Stellenbosch wine region of South Africa, where delicious wine mixes with gorgeous landscape and three centuries of architecture and cultivation.

 Stellenbosch is affectionately known as ‘Eikestad’, the town of oaks.
 Early settlers were encouraged to plant the trees to supply the shipping trade passing by en route from the East Indies.
 Unfortunately the oak is no good for wine maturation because the trees grow too quickly in the South African climate, making the wood too porous.

 This proud and leafy university town owes its pleasing architecture to a historical parade of Cape Dutch, Georgian, Regency, Victorian and Cape Dutch Revival styles.
 It is certainly a wonderful place to spend a day or more while touring in South Africa, being less than an hour from Cape Town.

 Quite apart from the beautiful scenery and elegant architecture, no trip to Stellenbosch would be complete without visiting a few vineyards and tasting South African wine.
 I did a self-drive tour and these are my highlights:

 Just on the outskirts of Stellenbosch is Die Bergkelder, sited on the slopes of the historic Papegaaiberg.
 This winery has a good wine tour and tasting, offering Fleur du Cap and Stellenryk in a good year.

 Uitkyk is on the slopes of the Simonsberg Mountain and enjoys views across the Cape Flats to Table Mountain.
-The rose garden glows in the sun around the French-designed manor house.
+The rose garden glows in the sun around the French-designed manor house (see photo at top).